cmoesgaard/curl/tests/README.md

   describing the specific set of checks and macros that may be used when writing tests that verify behaviors of specific individual functions.

-  The unit tests depend on curl being built with debug enabled.
+  The unit tests depend on carl being built with debug enabled.